-5.4.5 Creating a Subdirectory for the Archive Interface
+5.4.5 Creating Subdirectories for the Archive Interface

-Create a subdirectory on your web server to contain the various files LISTSERV will be creating for the web archive interface.
+For the Archive Interface, you need to create a subdirectory on your web server to contain the various files LISTSERV will be creating for the web archive interface.
 The suggested name (and the name LISTSERV will expect by default) for the subdirectory you will create in this step is 'archives'.
 Under IIS, you would typically make the directory C:\INETPUB\WWWROOT\ARCHIVES for this purpose.
-For a unix server running Apache it might be /var/www/html/archives.
+For a unix server running Apache, it might be /var/www/html/archives.